Chrisdoan9/Multiome/README.md

 # Multiome analysis
-This repository has tools I use to analyze multiome data: scRNA-seq + scATAC-seq from disease sample compare with control sample.
+This repository used MOFA2 and quadbio to analyze multiome data: scRNA-seq + scATAC-seq from disease sample compare with control sample.
+You can also try SCENIC+.